alexanderenrique/alexanderenrique.github.io/src/general/Today-I-Learned.md

 ## Learnings

+### 10/04/2025
+- Ford Rangers use a dual pump fuel system.
+- Hitting a starter motor with a wrench CAN actually work

 ### 10/02/2025
 - how to buy a domain and link it to your github pages site
 - about DNS and TXT records and how to set them up and kinda what they do ish